aproposmath/stationeers-example-mod/README.md

-# Stationeers Example Mod (Code-only with BepInEx)
+# Stationeers Example Mod (Code-only with [Stationeers Launchpad](https://github.com/StationeersLaunchPad/StationeersLaunchPad))

-This serves as a template for a code-only Stationeers mod using BepInEx.
+This serves as a template for a code-only Stationeers mod using [Stationeers Launchpad](https://github.com/StationeersLaunchPad/StationeersLaunchPad) and [BepInEx](https://github.com/BepInEx/BepInEx).

 ## Features